timmyomahony/django-pagedown/README.md

 The following options can be added to your default `settings.py` file to control certain aspects of `django-pagedown` :

 - `PAGEDOWN_SHOW_PREVIEW`: whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets. **Note that this will affect all instances of the pagedown widget throughout your app.** The default is `True`.
+- `PAGEDOWN_DEFAULT_TEMPLATE`: the template used to render the pagedown widget.
+The default template is located in `pagedown/widgets/default.html`.

 ---